-Meanwhile, Josie Casarrubias, the brothers’ sister-in-law, became the Associate Director at the San Fernando Valley Rescue Mission.
+Meanwhile, Josie Casarrubias, the brothers’ sister-in-law, became the Associate Director at the Rescue Mission Alliance San Fernando Valley.
 “I did not know that our community had an addiction recovery program,” she said, “but after working here and learning about all we have to offer, including the Life Recovery Program, I knew that they (George and Sonny) needed this.”

 George and Sonny both were ashamed and embarrassed by their addiction and this caused them to drift away from their family.
 They stopped attending the family dinners and there were times the family did not even know how or where to find them.
 Josie recalls, “The family was filled with deep worry.
 There was no peace; we knew something was wrong.
 I could see the heaviness weighing on my mother-in-law (the brothers’ mother).”